jackBlaster/Game_Of_Life-BIVILLE-CDOF2/README.md

  ```bash
     python -m game_life -a
  ```
- to see all the patterns referenced in the project
+ You will see see all the patterns referenced in the project !